The Cartoon History of the Universe: Unorthodox citations

-Consistently enthusiastic in tone, Gonick uses each collection's bibliography to promote historical literacy.
-At the end of each published collection, Gonick thoroughly cites his sources.
+Consistently enthusiastic in tone, for the first five volumes Gonick uses the last page to recommend further reading, in prehistory, archaeology and history.
 But rather than relying upon an ordinary, typeset bibliography, Gonick sustains his unorthodox style and exuberant tone as the Professor takes the reader through a cartoon tour of his sources.

 Because much of The Cartoon History covers evolutionary science, physics, astronomy, and ancient history, Gonick has referenced original writings on these subjects, rather than relying on secondary sources or anthologies.
 Some of these primary sources are national epics, cultural writings, or holy scriptures, such as Homer's Iliad, the Rig Veda of India, and the Bible.
 In this way he prompts his readers also to read the primary sources.

 The series

 Beginning with its original comic book Volume 1 in 1977, the complete series covers world history through 2008.